brucechanglongxu/brucechanglongxu.github.io/_posts/2025-03-02-waferscaleAI.md

 1. **Compute Wavelets:** For SIMD operations (GEMM, Convolutions, FFTs)
 2. **Memory Wavelets:** For Data Movement (Load/Store)
 3. **Synchronization Wavelets:** For barrier synchronization across tiles.

+## Pipeline Bypass

+To support wider datapaths, the waferscale pipeline introduces new bypass logic.
+Without this, any floating-point or memory result could not be used until 3 cycles later; however this new logical allows certain results to be forwarded with only a 2-cycle delay.
+This 2-cycle bypass applies under limited conditions (e.g. only for the _src0_ operand of an instruction, and only if producer and consumer execute on the same datapath lane).
+Integer pipeline results are generally more freely bypassable, whereas FP results can only fast-bypass to another FP operation of the same type (FP16 to FP16 or FP32 to FP32).
+We define specific FP ops that support the 2-cycle bypass path;